 You can customize Book Map by changing these options:

-- First try swiping LEFT and RIGHT along the bottom edge of the screen to change width of columns indicating pages and observe how it changes the scale of map
+- First try swiping LEFT and RIGHT along the bottom edge of the screen to change width of columns indicating pages and observe how it changes the scale of the map.

 - Then try swiping UP and DOWN along the left edge of the screen to change chapter title depth and switch to the Flat View.
 See examples below.